rsandz/Incident-Response-Project/README.md

 Setup
 =====
-Before deploying, go to index.php (in root folder) and dhange the environment variable to production
+Before deploying, go to index.php (in root folder) and change the environment variable to production

 A copy of the database has been provided in the setup folder.
-Import this into a database manager.
+Import this into a database.
 Edit the configuration files in:
 1. application/config/config.php --> Code Igniter configuration.
 Read up on the code igniter documentation to learn more.
 	- The following are the config values that you should take a look at.